Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 - [ ] Disallow multiple touch inputs during transitions
 - [ ] Experiment with rubber banding individual cells in `UICollectionView`s
+- [ ] Swipe down on demos to return to home view

 ## Resources